lxiongZ/NR-Predictor/README.md

 - Processed qualitative datasets at 10 uM and 100 uM thresholds.
 - Multi-task quantitative dataset.
-- External validation dataset collected from JMC literature.
+- External validation dataset primarily collected from JMC literature.
-- KNIME processing pipelines used for data cleaning and integration.
+- KNIME processing pipelines used for data cleaning and merging.

 ## NR_binder